cdrrazan/prasad/theme-setup/index.md

 - SEO
   - This theme uses jekyll-seo-tag plugins for SEO.
 Please refer to the [documentation of the plugins](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md) for additional theme uses and modification.

-<h5> All the images posted here are royalty free and for blog demo purpose only. </h5>
+<h5> All the images posted here are for blog demo purpose only. </h5>